sourcegraph/handbook/content/people-ops/from-graphbook/onboarding_san_francisco.md

 - [ ] **[Slack](https://slack.com/)**: Access our team communication tool.

 - [ ] **[GitHub](https://github.com/sourcegraph/Graphbook)**: Access the Graphbook (employee handbook).

+- [ ] Confirm that the new team member is a member of our GitHub organization (which requires having/creating a GitHub account and accepting the invitation to the `sourcegraph` organization).
+To check, visit https://github.com/sourcegraph/about/issues/new, press **Assignees** on the right, and confirm the team member is in the list.

 - [ ] **[Jamf Now](https://sourcegraph.jamfcloud.com)**: Enroll your device in our MDM (ask Noemi for your access code).